St. Louis Magnet Schools

 maximum physical and uniform sized based on naval standards.

-Cleveland Naval Junior ROTC Academy (9-12) click for High
+Cleveland Naval Junior ROTC Academy (9-12) click for Cleveland

 4939 Kemper., 63139 (314) 776-1301